Welcome to Back Garden & Beyond.com! Today, we’ll be discussing one of the most important aspects of installing a fence: how to dig a post hole.

 - Allow extra posts – for any major changes in direction or ground levels.

-When digging fence post holes safety is always paramount & now is a good time to check any available service drawings or ask neighbours about any known underground utilities and services.
-Its also essential to use a CAT (cable avoidance tool) to locate any underground electric cables, these can be easily hired from most tool hire shops.
+When digging fence post holes, safety is always paramount & now is a good time to check any available service drawings or ask neighbours about any known underground utilities and services.
+Its also a good idea to use a CAT (cable avoidance tool) to locate any underground electric cables, these can be easily hired from most tool hire shops.

 How wide and deep does your post hole need to be?

 The main things to consider when deciding the depth of your fence posts are

 - Post width – we recommend your post holes are 3x bigger than the post width, for example a 100mm square post will need a 300mm square hole.